burcugorgulicten/Windfall/README.md

 * Crash free (5): The game does not crash.
 * Bug and feature fixes (5): Fixed numerous bugs.

-# Features to meet Milestone 3 goals (105 points total)
+# Features to meet Milestone 3 goals

 * Gameplay II (10): Added two more levels, added a tutorial, added 3 more enemy types and the necromancer boss for the final level.
 Added introduction and dialogue between levels to describe the story.
 * Level loading (10): Added JSON files that can be loaded by the game as different levels, using a JSON loader.